abhishektha/dissertation/content/02Background.md

 Subjective feedback allows operators of the MK III to provide their perception of ambulating in the suit.
 Rating of Percieved Exertion (RPE) and Gravity Compensation and Performance Scale (GCPS) were consistent with metabolic cost findings in both the IST and EWT; both increased with gravity and speed [@Norcross2009; @Norcross2010].
-Subjects performing the 10 km suited lunar ambulation in the EWT reported "fair" to "moderate" operator compensation required to walk in the MK III on the Cooper-Harper Scale[@Norcross2009].
+Subjects performing the 10 km suited lunar ambulation in the EWT reported "fair" to "moderate" operator compensation required to walk in the MK III on the Cooper-Harper Scale [@Norcross2009].
 While mean rating of discomfort was "very low" to "low" on the Corlett-Bishop Scale, discomfort and trauma were noted on the knees and feet of some subjects [@Norcross2009] ([@fig:B-Trauma]).
 In addition, muscular fatigue and tightness was also reported in the quadriceps, thighs, glutes, and lower back [@Norcross2009].

 Subjective feedback for ambulating in the MK III at 1/6-g suggests that it is mostly acceptable for lunar ambulation.
 However, the reported trauma and musculoskeletal discomfort are areas of concern.
-The EWT and IST, along with findings from Cullinane et al. [@Cullinane2017a], show that the MK III's design inhibits natural human motion and requires more effort to walk in.
+The EWT and IST, along with findings from Cullinane et al. [@Cullinane2017a], show that the MK III's design inhibits natural human motion and requires more effort during suited ambulation.
 It is not enough, however, to design a suit that more closely matches natural human motion; it also needs to work closely with its operator to reduce injury risk from poor fit.

 ![Knee (left) and foot (right) trauma identified in the MK III following 10 km walkback evaluation.
 From Norcross et al. 2009](../fig/Background/Trauma.png){#fig:B-Trauma width="80%"}